GoogleCloudPlatform/community/tutorials/migrate-oracle-postgres-using-ora2pg/index.md

 1. Make sure that [billing is enabled](https://support.google.com/cloud/answer/6293499#enable-billing) for your Google Cloud project.

-When you finish this tutorial, you can avoid continued billing by deleting the resources you created.
-See [Cleaning up](https://docs.google.com/document/d/1G8k6nHTmnrSyxrxqKWQleTzldETAQ02Di_pLW4OXYJ8/edit?ts=6012cb3f#heading=h.2fjojvpg205m) for more detail.
+When you finish this tutorial, you can avoid continued billing by deleting the resources you created, as described in the "Cleaning up" section at the end of this document.

-## Overview of Migration using Ora2pg
+## Overview of migration using Ora2pg

 [Ora2pg](http://ora2pg.darold.net/) is an open source tool used to migrate an Oracle database to a PostgreSQL database.
 The tool scans and extracts both schema and data and then generates PostgreSQL compatible SQL scripts that you can use to populate the database.